 Symptoms of Magnesium Deficiency

-Because magnesium is used in so many places around the body, a lack of magnesium causes a plethora of symptoms.
-Here is a quick list of conditions and symptoms associated with magnesium deficiencies.
+Because magnesium is used in so many places around the body, a lack of magnesium could cause a plethora of symptoms.
+Here is a quick list of conditions and symptoms associated with magnesium deficiencies:

 - Anxiety, Panic Attacks, and Depression

-I’ll stop the list there.
-Magnesium is so central to the working of our body and the symptoms so diverse you could write a book on it.
-In fact many people have.
+We’ll stop the list there.
+Magnesium is so central to the foundation of our body and the symptoms are so diverse you could write a book on it.
+In fact, many people have.
 I recommend The Magnesium Miracle by Carolyn Dean if you are looking to read more.
 Her website is http://drcarolyndean.com/ and she has a great blog with continually updated information.

 Functions of Magnesium

 In an effort to not make another giant list like the one above, I am going to simply highlight some of the biggest functions of magnesium in the body.
 This way you may understand how magnesium is related to some of the symptoms we listed above.